Submandibular Gland Cancer

 Tethering or ulceration of overlying skin

-If the submandibular gland cancer are close to the skin, they may cause skin changes, redness, or ulcer formation due to skin involvement over time.
+If the submandibular gland cancer is close to the skin, it may cause skin changes, redness, or ulcer formation due to skin involvement over time.
 Benign submandibular gland tumors do not cause redness, tightness, or other changes in the overlying skin.

 Without any symptoms